Try this simple puzzle about the likelihood of gender distribution among four children.

 - Case 2 (3/1): GGGB, GGBG, GBGG, BGGG, GBBB, BGBB, BBGB, BBBG

 - Case 3 (2/2): GGBB, GBGB, GBBG, BGGB, BGBG, BBGG

 Finally, we sum the number of permutations in each group and divide by the the total number of possibilities (16) to get the probability of each case:

 This result is a bit surprising – because things generally tend to even out over time, most people assume the correct answer is 2/2 but, as you can see, 3/1 is the most likely split.
-The photo was my way of giving a tiny hint because it depicted the 3/1 (BBBG) split in my own family.
+The photo at the top was a subtle hint because it depicts the 3/1 (BBBG) split in my own family.